STPackageBundler/package-bundler/README.md

 Open Command Palette > Package Bundler : Load Bundle, then choose your bundle.

+### Add and ignored package to a bundle

+Open Command Palette > Package Bundler : Manage Bundle

 ### Auto load a bundle per project

 You can open your _<project>_.sublime-settings and add a setting to auto load a bundle for this project.